-Our Pinduoduo mobile platform provides buyers with a comprehensive selection of value-for-money merchandise and fun and interactive shopping experiences.
-We pioneered an innovative "team purchase" model on our platform.
+Our Pinduoduo platform provides buyers with a comprehensive selection of value-for-money merchandise and fun and interactive shopping experiences.
+The platform pioneered an innovative "team purchase" model.
 Buyers are encouraged to share product information on social networks, and invite their friends, family and social contacts to form shopping teams to enjoy the more attractive prices available under the "team purchase" option.
-This effectively generates frequent interactions and leads to user engagement on our platform.
-Our active buyer base helps attract merchants to our platform, and the scale of our sales volume encourages merchants to offer even more competitive prices and customized products and services to buyers, thus forming a virtuous cycle.
+Pinduoduo's buyer base helps attract merchants to the platform, while the scale of the platform's sales volume encourages merchants to offer more competitive prices and customized products and services to buyers, thus forming a virtuous cycle.

-We have always seen business opportunities in agriculture, and we seize these opportunities by leveraging our platform to promote digital inclusion of smallholder farmers.
-Our ability to aggregate demand and generate large volumes of orders helps create economies of scale for our farmer merchants.
-Farmers can sell directly to consumers through our platform and become less dependent on wholesale distributors.
-We offer dedicated training programs to enable farmers to become better business operators.
+We have always seen business opportunities in agriculture, and we seize these opportunities by leveraging the Pinduoduo platform to promote digital inclusion of smallholder farmers.
+The ability to aggregate demand and generate large volumes of orders helps create economies of scale for farmer merchants.
+Farmers can sell directly to consumers through the platform and become less dependent on wholesale distributors.
+Dedicated training programs are offered to enable farmers to become better business operators.
 We collaborate with reputable agricultural institutions to invest in technology and fund research with the objective of improving food production, quality control, food safety and sustainability, so that a greater volume of better, fresher and safer agricultural products can go directly from farm to table.